 Founding dean Howard Meek conceived the idea of a “practice hotel” to complement the hospitality curriculum and, in 1950, the 36-room Statler Inn opened on campus.
-Since that time, SHA student employees have been actively engaged in delivering a unique brand of hospitality to the Statler’s guests.
+Since that time, Cornell Nolan School student employees have been actively engaged in delivering a unique brand of hospitality to the Statler’s guests.
 In several courses, they work in the hotel to enhance their classroom learning.
 Many leaders of the hospitality industry held their first jobs at the Statler.

 More than 60 students participate in the Hotel Leadership Development Program, working toward manager and director positions in the hotel while carrying a full course load.
 At graduation, HLDP students are highly sought after by hospitality companies because of their significant front-line supervisory experience.